OfficeDev/OneNote-Add-in-Rubric-Grader/README.md

 _Applies to: OneNote Online_

-The Rubric Grader sample shows you how to use the OneNote JavaScript API (in Preview) in a OneNote task pane add-in.
+The Rubric Grader sample shows you how to use the OneNote JavaScript API (in preview) in a OneNote task pane add-in.
 The add-in gets page content, adds an outline to the page, and opens a different page.

-The add-in helps teachers to grade writing assignments based on a grading rubric.
+The add-in helps teachers grade writing assignments based on a grading rubric.

 ![Rubric Grader task pane add-in in OneNote Online](readme-images/rubric-grader.png)